Reduction of coherent betatron oscillations in a muon g-2 storage ring experiment using RF fields: Simulations of the RF reduction method

 The multiparticle simulations were done with roughly 30,000 muons entering the storage ring.
-95\% of the particles hit the vacuum chamber or collimators and are lost after several turns around the ring.
+95\% of the particles hit the vacuum chamber or collimators and were lost after several turns around the ring.

 The RF phase was initially optimized for the maximum CBO reduction without applying any scraping.
 After determining the optimum phase, the dipole RF field was applied from 2 to 7 $\mu$s for the scraping and from 10 to 20 $\mu$s for CBO reduction.
 Note that these two steps should have opposite phases.